Website Architecture: Organizing Site Structure for Indexing

 FAQs

-How do breadcrumbs improve site structure?
+1. How do breadcrumbs assist in most site structure issues?